AdobeDocs/campaign-standard.it-IT/help/sending/using/define-the-right-audience.md

 Ulteriori informazioni sui profili di test [in questa sezione](../../audiences/using/managing-test-profiles.md).

-Potete utilizzare i gruppi [di](../../sending/using/control-group.md) controllo per misurare l&#39;impatto delle campagne escludendo una parte del pubblico.
-Potrete quindi confrontare il comportamento della popolazione di destinazione che ha ricevuto il messaggio con il comportamento dei contatti non mirati.
+You can use [Control groups](../../sending/using/control-group.md) to measure the impact of your campaigns by excluding a portion of their audience.
+Puoi quindi confrontare il comportamento della popolazione di destinazione che ha ricevuto il messaggio con il comportamento dei contatti non mirati.
 In base ai registri di invio, puoi anche eseguire il targeting di un gruppo di controllo in campagne future.

 ## Indirizzi di deduplicazione {#deduplicate-addresses}